huggingface/blog/os-llms.md

 ### How to find the best model?

 Hugging Face hosts an LLM leaderboard [here](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).
-This leaderboard is created by people uploading models, and metrics that evaluate text generation tasks are calculated on Hugging Face’s clusters and later added to the leaderboard.
+This leaderboard is created by evaluating community-submitted models on text generation benchmarks on Hugging Face’s clusters.
 If you can’t find the language or domain you’re looking for, you can filter them [here](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads).

 ![Open LLM Leaderboard](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/os_llms/LLM_leaderboard.png)